sony/nmos-cpp/Documents/Tutorial.md

 Follow the [Getting Started](Getting-Started.md) instructions before proceeding.

 Notes:
-- The correct configuration of the C++ REST SDK library (e.g. cpprestsdk120_2_10.dll or cpprest120d_2_10.dll) needs to be on the ``PATH``.
+- On Windows, the correct configuration of the C++ REST SDK library (e.g. cpprestsdk120_2_10.dll or cpprest120d_2_10.dll) needs to be on the ``PATH``.
-- The Bonjour service must be started to enable NMOS Nodes, and the Registry, to use DNS Service Discovery.
+- The Bonjour service (Windows) or ``mdnsd`` daemon (Linux) must be started to enable NMOS Nodes, and the Registry, to use DNS Service Discovery.
 - When running more than one nmos-cpp application on the same host, configuration parameters **must** be used to select unique port numbers, as described below.

 ## Start an NMOS Registry

 Run the **nmos-cpp-registry** application.
-Configuration parameters may be passed on the command-line as JSON, which is demonstrated by the example batch script, [nmos-cpp-registry.bat](../Development/nmos-cpp-registry.bat), in the repository.
+Configuration parameters may be passed on the command-line as JSON, which is demonstrated by the example Windows batch script, [nmos-cpp-registry.bat](../Development/nmos-cpp-registry.bat), in the repository.

 With no configuration parameters, the initial output should appear something like this: